Lago Ranco, Chile: History

-During the Republican era in the nineteenth and twentieth centuries, the Chilean state promoted a process of settlement and integration of its various territories into national order.
+During the Republican era in the nineteenth and twentieth centuries, the Chilean state promoted a process of settlement and integration of its various territories into the national order.
 However, the location of Lake Ranco in the pre-Andean sector was not an objective considered in this process, as the focus was primarily on the longitudinal valley and the coastal sector.

 In 1846, the cartographer Bernardo Phillippi created a map of the province of Valdivia, which encompassed the departments of Valdivia and Osorno.
 Another historical record from the nineteenth century mentions that in 1885, the Department of Valdivia was subdivided into sub-delegations and districts.
 Sub-delegation No. 8 of Quinchilca was established, comprising the districts of Quinchilca, Riñihue, and Maihue.
-Maihue later served as the foundational land area for the future community of Lago Ranco.
+Maihue later served as the foundational land area for the future commune of Lago Ranco.

-The first colonists arrived on the shores of Lake Ranco in the late nineteenth century, driven to settle in the western sector of the lake, particularly in the areas of Hueimen and Ignatieff.
+The first colonists arrived on the shores of Lake Ranco in the late nineteenth century, motivated to settle in the western sector of the lake, particularly in the areas of Hueimen and Ignatieff.
 The beauty and abundant resources of the native forests attracted these families.
 German colonists were among the early settlers who played a key role in the settlement of this region, fostering integration with the central valley and paving the way for further arrivals.

 Gesta Railroad

-The construction of a railway between Cocula (southern sector of La Union) and Lago Ranco began in 1928, this project was initiated by the first settlers: Konust, Daniel and Rettig, who, with business vision prompted this action.
-The branch was completed in the 1930s, was at first only to Ignatieff, while difficult to solve the section called "Return of the Guitar", at the height of Quillaico.
+The construction of a railway between Cocula (southern sector of La Unión) and Lago Ranco began in 1928, and this project was initiated by the first settlers: Konust, Daniel, and Rettig, who, with a business vision, prompted this action.
+The branch was completed in the 1930s, and was at first only extended to Ignatieff, while work continue to resolve the section called "Return of the Guitar", at the height of Quillaico.

-Once the railway lines in its path, began a slow settling of population engaged in preference to the work resulting from logging, which was the main economic activity of the time and the main objective of the railway.

-So in the first instance, this town received the name of Punta de Rails, later by expansion into the hills, was renamed Pérez Rosales TRINGL and then drive in honor of German colonization in the area.

-In 1935 he prepared the first master plan for this fledgling town.
-In 1937 by Decree ordered the auction of public lands into subdivisions, which later gave rise to the town.
+Once the railway was laid along its path, a slow settlement of the population began, engaged primarily in the work resulting from logging, which was the main economic activity of the time and the main objective of the railway.
+In the first instance, this town received the name of Punta de Rieles, and, later, by expansion into the hills, was renamed Pérez Rosales tringl, and then Llifén in honor of German colonization in the area.
+In 1935, the authorities prepared the first master plan for this fledgling town.
+In 1937, they ordered by decree the auction of public lands into subdivisions, which later gave rise to the town.

-On February 14, 1941, under the government of Pedro Aguirre Cerda, Lagoe Ranco, was formally granted the status of a commune.

-Decree Law No. 6826 carried and article No. 1 stated: "Believe the commune sub-delegation of Lake Ranco, Department of Rio Bueno.
-His head is the village of Ranco Lake, located south of Lake Ranco."

-The respective decree also sets the limits of the new community and set the procedure for holding elections to form the new municipality.
+On February 14, 1941, under the government of Pedro Aguirre Cerda, Lago Ranco, was formally granted the status of a commune.
+Decree Law No. 6826 stated in article No. 1 stated: "Believe the commune sub-delegation of Lake Ranco, Department of Río Bueno.
+Its head is the village of Ranco Lake, located south of Lake Ranco."
+The respective decree also set the limits of the new commune and established the procedure for holding elections to form the new municipality.